If you’ve ever had an overdue payment before, you’ve seen a dunning letter. They are also known as dunning notices.

 When that happens most organizations will give up on the process internally and send the delinquent to a collections agency.

-Does Sending Dunning Letters Work?
+Timing for Sending Dunning Letters

 The short answer to that question is yes.
 If this arduous process didn’t work, I wouldn’t write a blog post about it.
 I’m being facetious.